-The thought of figuring out how to make a budget for a PTO can be super intimidating.
+The thought of figuring out how to create a Parent Teacher Organization (PTO) budget can be super intimidating if it’s the first time you’re putting one together.

-With the tips included in this post, you’ll have all you need to map out a budget that’ll work for your PTO in no time!
+With the tips included in this post, you’ll have all you need to map out a budget that’ll work for your school parent group in no time.

 Let me start off with a super important misconception about PTO budgets.